vklsaravanan/nptel-programmingInJava/README.md

 ANS : READ BELOW MENTIONED STEPS

 step 1 :
-   Click the code file you need
+   Click the "view code" file you need
         EX - if you need week1 1st assignment you
         you click week1_assignment_01